-Storing brisket correctly is the key to successful reheating.
+Storing leftover brisket correctly is the key to successful reheating.
 Good brisket will be stored in the refrigerator and kept for a maximum of three days.
 You can also freeze it if you want to keep your roasting meat longer.

 Here is how to store your brisket successfully:

 - Let your brisket cool down and drain the meat of any leftover juice.
 You can use a fat separator to get the juice away from the fat.

-- Transfer the brisket into a large pan and place it in a ziplock bag with a tight seal.
+- Transfer the brisket to a large pan and place it in a ziplock bag with a tight seal.
 Any vacuum sealer, plastic wrap, or plastic resealable bag will do.
-If you’re worried about the juices leaking, you can always double layer the bags.
+If you’re worried about the juices leaking, you can always double-layer the bags.